masterdam79/granubar/README.md

 ## Targets
 * The project will seek compatibility with ReaR (https://github.com/rear/rear) for disaster recovery but methods are of this moment unsure.

+## Security
+The security should of course be tight, especially because the back-up server will most probably connect to the remote machine using root-credentials.

+## Encryption
+Files should be encrypted before transmit to the backup server.

+# Todo
+* Think about the setup
+* Think about the security
+* Think about the encryption